laurakond/Stitch-Art-Guides-pp4/TESTING.md

     - [Django docs - translators](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#yesno)

 **Filter Tutorial dates that are not booked by anyone**
-- I realised that the code was showing future tuturials that have been booked by other users.
-If the user where to select the already booked tutorial from the drop down, then there would be a double booking from two different users.
+- I realised that the code was showing future tutorials that have been booked by other users.
+If the user were to select the already booked tutorial from the drop-down, then there would be a double booking from two different users.
 I amended the code by applying __isnull=False for filtering future_tutorials.
 - Instead of looking at excluding the logged in user’s booking, this way I looked for any Tutorial dates that have a booking and excluded them from the filtered result.
-Thus only Tutorial dates that don’t have a booking related to them were given back in the form drop down.
+Thus, only Tutorial dates that don’t have a booking related to them were given back in the form drop down.

 code filtering all future tutorials: